bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ![alt text][image04]

-To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane separating the sky and ground.
+To bound the search window region, I decided to divide the 1280 x 720 image in half along the horizontal plane separating the sky and ground.
 Since self driving cars are not cruising in the skies now, I only processed the lower half of the image, starting at the 400 pixel mark.
 I decided to search window positions at different scales ranging from 1 to 2.5 in 0.5 steps and came up with this:

+![alt text][image09]

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?